 I can’t tell you for certain whether Kindle Unlimited is going to be worth the cost for you, but I personally think it’s a great deal.

-All you need to do is read two books that are priced over $5 per month to make it pay for itself (at it's current monthly cost).
+All you need to do is read a few higher priced books per month to make it pay for itself (at it’s current monthly cost).

 You also don’t have to worry about “buying” books that you don’t end up liking.